 Looking to go BEYOND Google tools for collaboration?
 Check out my 15 Collaborative Tools for the Classroom That Are NOT Google.

 5. Give Students Choice

-Probably one of the best ways to explore this idea is to give students choice in creating and demonstrating their learning.
+Probably one of the best ways to explore this idea is to give students a choice in creating and demonstrating what they know.
 This will open the door to not only more creative content but creative uses of digital tools.

 Don’t automatically dismiss a tool because you don’t think it’s perfect for the job.
-Every time I have done this, a student has blown me away with an innovative use of digital tools.
+Every time I have done this, a student has blown me away with an innovative idea.